MayElazar/MusicPlayer_React/README.md

 I built this projects as part of Simon Edwin 'React Creative Course'.
 I loved working on this projects.

+Amazing drawing and music by https://chillhop.com/

 # Front-end
-Technology I used: React, Sass, Jason DB.
+Technology I used: React, Sass, Json DB.

 * Skip back or forward, play and pause music.